 How Long is the San Antonio Riverwalk in Texas?

 The San Antonio Riverwalk is the largest urban ecosystem in our nation.
 It works in a fascinating way, and offers breathtaking sights.
 The riverwalk covers a total distance of 15 miles (on paper), from Mission Espada to the Pearl.
 Today I walked the entire riverwalk with my dog, Abbey.
 It’s a spectacular hike.
-Our journey and the points of interest are covered in this self-guided tour.
+Our journey and the points of interest are covered in this walking tour.

 This journey begins where the riverwalk meets the Medina River Greenway connection.
 The connection is under construction and turns away from the river.
 It’s just south of Mission Espada on the west side of the river.
 A brief side note – the Haunted Train Tracks are across the river from this point.
 It’s simply a reference point, I’m definitely not trying to plug the experience.